Policy last updated

 - perform services in a skilful, efficient and courteous manner

-- comply with all relevant school’s wellbeing and safety policies and school procedures, particularly in relation to the Child Safe Standards
+- comply with all relevant wellbeing and safety policies and school procedures that schools provide them with, including Child Safe Standards

 - hold a valid WWCC prior to entering school premises